adouggy/TrieTreeFilter/README.md

 ##TrieTreeFilter

-Javascript extension for spam word filtering via Trie tree.
+Javascript program for spam word filtering via Trie tree.
 This project should run at server side.

 ## Index